tobiasjcat/ice_end/dailylogs.md

 lots of blue crabs on a journey.
 Including some larger crabs.
 A king crab around a giant house sized crab.
 Found a blue and yellow wand/rod

 2st elient
-Tried to bribe harbeck.
+Tried to bribe Harbeck.
 He told us to investigate the goblins to the south for diplomatic reasons.
 Thaddeus identified the Magicite that Maslin gave him.
 They implied they could charge us 700gp to make a potion from it.

 Simone is working with Dunbar.
 Calvin Wodehouse is having a little trouble with the farm and church services.
 Calvin is a rapping preacher.
 Agreeing to work Janreth's fields too.